| Title: | Representation of DET Curve with Confidence Intervals |

 An object of class "DETs". |

-For our experiments, we have used the Voxceleb database, which contains more than one hundred thousand utterances extracted from Youtube interview videos.
+For our experiments, we have used the Voxceleb database, which contains more than one hundred thousand utterances extracted from YouTube interview videos.
 The database includes training and test sets that can be used for speaker recognition system development and performance evaluation respectively.
-The testing protocol consists of a list of utterance pairs, with the corresponding target or nontarget, and the task is to detect whether the two utterances belong to the same speaker or to different ones.
+The test protocol consists of a list of utterance pairs, with the corresponding target or nontarget label, and the task is to detect whether the two utterances belong to the same speaker or to different speakers.

 data(speaker)data(speaker)